minprog/prog-project/20 Reference/15 Daily Standup/10 Daily Standup.md

 ![embed](https://www.youtube.com/embed/42hFGMVszkQ?rel=0&amp;showinfo=0)

+Your meetings will definitely take longer than 15 minutes, because we're also giving you some extra assignments to do during the meetings.

 ## Reporting back

 You should write a note in your process book, specifically about what you have learned during the daily standup.
 If you can't think of anything to write, best to ask more feedback about your ideas during the standups!